Frequently Asked Questions

 Quick Reference

-The Maldives employs a unified national numbering plan, meaning no area codes exist.
+The Maldives employs a unified national numbering plan – no area codes exist.
 This creates a simplified nationwide system.
-Here's what you need to know:

 The following diagram illustrates the structure:

 Different number types are distinguished by their prefixes.
-You'll need to consider these distinctions in your validation logic.
-The following table summarizes the various formats:
+Consider these distinctions in your validation logic:

 7XXXXXX